Dublin

 Application of the Dublin criteria

-All asylum seekers are fingerprinted if they are 14 years or older and checked both in the Eurodac and Visa Information System (VIS) databases.
-The top five countries of origin were Afghanistan, Syria, Iraq, Ukraine and Eritrea.[1]
-Children aged 6 and above are fingerprinted, but they will not be checked against any databases.
-If an asylum seeker refuses to be fingerprinted it can be interpreted as refusing to participate in the investigation on whether they have the right to stay in Sweden, which is a basis for detention.[2]
+All asylum seekers that are 14 years or older are fingerprinted and checked both in the Eurodac and Visa Information System (VIS) databases[2] Children aged 6 and above are fingerprinted, but they will not be checked against any databases.
+If an asylum seeker refuses to be fingerprinted it can be interpreted as refusing to participate in the investigation on whether they have the right to stay in Sweden, which is a basis for detention.[3]
 The law does not authorise the use of force to take fingerprints.

 The dependent persons’ and discretionary clauses

-Sweden made 1 request based on the “humanitarian clause” (Article 17(2) Dublin Regulation) in 2022 and based on the “dependent persons’ clause” (Article 16 Dublin Regulation), and received 37 and 1 incoming requests on those grounds respectively.
+Sweden made 1 request based on the “humanitarian clause” (Article 17(2) Dublin Regulation) and none based on the “dependent persons’ clause” (Article 16 Dublin Regulation) in 2024 and received 25 and 3 incoming requests on those grounds, respectively.

-Statistics regarding article 17(1) are limited are no formal decision to refrain from sending a take charge request and to examine the application in Sweden is taken.
+Statistics regarding Article 17(1) are limited since no formal decision to refrain from sending a take charge request and to examine the application in Sweden is taken.

 Procedure